 There are many others.
 That’s why it’s so important to consider your specific conversion rates when deciding whether or not you’re doing well.

-What Is a Good Conversion Rate for B2B Websites?
+What Are Good Conversion Rates for B2B Websites?

 In many ways, B2B is more complicated when it comes to conversion rates.
 What exactly qualifies as a conversion?